exograph/exograph/docs/proposal/service-spec.md

   @auth(AuthContext.role == "ROLE_ADMIN")
   export mutation sendNotification(
     concertNotificationId: Int, # From GraphQL input
-    subscriptionGroupId: Int, # From GraphQL input
+    subscriptionGroupId: Int) # From GraphQL input
-    @injected clay: Clay,
+    (@injected clay: Clay,
     @injected emailService: EmailService): Result<bool, String>
 }
 ```

 Note that `EmailService` is defined in the earlier section.

 The `export` keyword implies that the query or mutation should be directly exposed through Claytip's GraphQL API.
 The @injected annotation specifies dependencies to be injected (and not supplied by the user through the GraphQL API).
+To clearly separate user-supplied argument from those injected by the system, we require that each kind be grouped together in a curried parameter style.

 The system (Claytip) supplies the `@injected` parameters based on the type.
 For example, the system will pass a singleton object for the parameters of type `Clay` and `EmailService`, whereas it will pass the current `AuthContext` based on the information in the request's header.